apache/qpid-proton/DEVELOPERS.md

 As a developer on Proton, it is a good idea to build and test with the appropriate dependencies and settings in place so that the complete set of language bindings and implementations are present.

-Note that there is a common test suite written in python which will run against both the proton-c and proton-j implementations to help keep them in sync with each other.
-This can be found under the top level `tests/python` directory.
-This has been integrated into the maven build via Jython (and is hence included in the proton-java ctest suite).
-When you run the python test suite in Jython, the swig generated cproton doesn't actually exist since it is a C module.
-Instead, you get the `cproton.py` that resides in the Java source tree under `proton-j/src/main/resources`.
-This `cproton.py` and its dependent files serve as a shim that adapts between the Java API and the C API.

 ### Running tests